Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 Adds a new account flag, `DepositAuth`, which lets an account strictly reject any incoming money from transactions sent by other accounts.
 Businesses can use this flag to comply with strict regulations that require due diligence before receiving money from any source.

-When an account enables this flag, Payment transactions fail if the account is the destination, regardless of whether the Payment would have delivered CSC or an issued currency.
+When an account enables this flag, Payment transactions fail if the account is the destination, regardless of whether the Payment would have delivered STM or an issued currency.
 EscrowFinish and PaymentChannelClaim transactions fail if the account is the destination unless the destination account itself sends those transactions.
-If the [Checks][] amendment is enabled, the account can receive CSC or issued currencies by sending CheckCash transactions.
+If the [Checks][] amendment is enabled, the account can receive STM or issued currencies by sending CheckCash transactions.

-As an exception, accounts with `DepositAuth` enabled can receive Payment transactions for small amounts of CSC (equal or less than the minimum [account reserve](concept-reserves.html)) if their current CSC balance is below the account reserve.
+As an exception, accounts with `DepositAuth` enabled can receive Payment transactions for small amounts of STM (equal or less than the minimum [account reserve](concept-reserves.html)) if their current STM balance is below the account reserve.

 ## EnforceInvariants